 - Acidosis is when your blood pH is off balance – too much acid or too little base (bicarbonate).
 It can occur when you have too much glucose and not enough insulin, especially in people with diabetes.
 Additionally, acidosis can be due to respiratory disease, tumors, or inflammation.[ref]

 - Hypoxia is a lack of oxygen in cells.
-This can occur when blood vessels are narrowed and not enough oxygen is carried through to meet demand.
+It can occur when blood vessels are narrowed, and not enough oxygen is carried through to meet demand.

-Research shows that hypoxia along with acidosis triggers an inflammatory response in endothelial cells that includes HIF-1a and HMGB1.[ref]
-HIF-1a (hypoxia-inducible factor 1a) is a regulator of hundreds of other genes that act in response to low oxygen.
+Research shows that hypoxia, along with acidosis, triggers an inflammatory response in endothelial cells, including HIF-1a and HMGB1.[ref]
+HIF-1a (hypoxia-inducible factor 1a) is a regulator of hundreds of other genes that respond to low oxygen.
 Activating HIF-1a in the short term causes some protective pathways to be initiated.
-But long term activation of HIF-1a leads to cardiovascular dysfunction.
+But long-term activation of HIF-1a leads to cardiovascular dysfunction.
 HMGB1 is another protein that activates other genes – specifically, it amplifies an inflammatory response.[ref]

 Other causes of endothelial inflammation include exposure to toxicants and pathogens.
-Your blood circulates everything you’re exposed to and thus the endothelial cells are exposed.
+Your blood circulates everything you’re exposed to, and thus the endothelial cells are exposed.
 Smoking is an easy example here: Smoking cigarettes dumps toxicants such as benzene, formaldehyde, and toluene into the lungs, which then transfers the harmful substances into the bloodstream.
-Similarly, viruses, bacteria, or parts of the pathogen, can circulate in the bloodstream and interact with the endothelium.[ref]
+Similarly, viruses, bacteria, or pathogen parts can circulate in the bloodstream and interact with the endothelium.[ref]
 (More on this below)

-But it turns out that inflammation resolution is an active process, not a passive one.
+But it turns out inflammation resolution is an active process, not a passive one.
 The resolution of inflammation involves anti-inflammatory mediators called lipoxins, resolvins, maresins, and protectins.[ref]
-The inflammation resolution molecules are derived from DHA and EPA (omega 3 fatty acids found in fish oil).[ref]
+The inflammation resolution molecules are derived from DHA and EPA (omega-3 fatty acids found in fish oil).[ref]

 The buildup of plaques in the walls of blood vessels is called atherosclerosis.
 It is at the root of coronary artery disease as well as other common cardiovascular disorders.

 Classically, the cholesterol hypothesis of atherosclerosis explains that elevated LDL is directly associated with atherosclerosis.
 The literature on this states that infiltration of apoB particles that contain LDL-cholesterol is the initial cause of atherosclerosis.
-This is thought to start with arterial injury, which causes the endothelium to be infiltrated by monocytes and apoB particles into the artery wall.[ref]
+This change starts with arterial injury, which causes the endothelium to be infiltrated by monocytes and apoB particles into the artery wall.[ref]

 Inflammation is, of course, a natural and completely necessary response to injury or toxic insult.
 The key is that there needs to be a balance between the inflammatory process and the resolution of inflammation.